 - Entrance fee: $10 Adults, $5 children ages 5-13, Children under 5 are free

-The name for the garden comes from the nearby 250-acre Lake Kanapaha.
-“Kanapaha” originates from two Timucua words for “palmetto leaves” and “house.”
+The garden is named after Lake Kanapaha, a 250 acre lake located nearby.
+The Timucua word “Kanapaha” originates from combining the words for “house” and “palmetto leaves”.
 The North Florida Botanical Society is a private non-profit organization that manages Kanapaha Botanical Gardens and will be the managing party for some 50 more years as the gardens were leased to them for 90 years.

 What You’ll See at Kanapaha Botanical Gardens